Ptujec/LaunchBar/Zotero-Actions/README.md

 <img src="02.jpg" width="806"/>

-If you press `Enter` instead of `space`, you can browse your database by creators, tags, collections, or all items.
+If you press `enter` instead of `space`, you can [browse your database](https://ptujec.github.io/the-unique-power-of-browsing-in-launchbar/) by creators, tags, collections, or all items.

 Additionally, you have quick access to your three most recently used items.